 - 7–10 Million Americans are eligible for annual LDCT lung cancer screening resulting in a significant number of suspicious nodules detected 3

-- The current standard of care for confirmatory diagnosis of suspicious nodules is to perform invasive and often risky biopsy procedures 4
+- The current standard of care for confirmatory diagnosis of suspicious nodules is to perform invasive and often risky biopsy procedures4

 - OncoCyte’s confirmatory diagnostic test provides a non-invasive option to inform clinical decision making and potential avoid downstream invasive procedures

-- 2014 the American College of Radiology (ACR) validated the effectiveness of applying the Lung Imaging Reporting and Data System (Lung-RADS) to assess the frequency of positive and false-negative findings6
+- In 2014 the American College of Radiology (ACR) validated the effectiveness of applying the Lung Imaging Reporting and Data System (Lung-RADS) to assess the frequency of positive and false-negative findings6

-- 2015 the Centers for Medicare and Medicaid (CMS) announced coverage for patients meeting guidelines screening criteria resulting in access to screening for millions of high-risk patients7.
+- In 2015 the Centers for Medicare and Medicaid (CMS) announced coverage for patients meeting guidelines screening criteria resulting in access to screening for millions of high-risk patients7.

 With 7 to 10 million asymptomatic, high-risk patients now eligible for lung cancer screening, the number of suspicious nodules detected will increase significantly.
 Additionally, there are approximately 1.57 million Americans with incidental pulmonary nodules identified by CT scans for routine medical care.
 While nodule size is a strong predictor of lung cancer, it is not always accurate.
 It is now widely accepted that LDCT procedures produce a high false-positive rate.
 Certain US geographies have a high prevalence of fungal infections, such as histoplasmosis, which can present large, indeterminate nodules during screening8.

 The current standard-of-care for confirmatory diagnosis of suspicious nodules is to perform an invasive, often risky and expensive, biopsy.
 Unlike other types of biopsies, lung biopsies can result in significant complications and, in some cases, mortality.
 This is especially true in older patients with co-morbidities.
-For the average patient, a lung biopsy has a higher likelihood of leading to a serious complication than of confirming lung cancer.
+For the average patient, a lung biopsy can have a higher likelihood of leading to a serious complication than of confirming lung cancer.
 Overall, lung biopsy procedures are associated with the following complications annually9